Bayesian semi-parametric G-computation for causal inference in a cohort study with MNAR dropout and death: Modeling of the observed data distributions and computation of the causal effect

 \subsection{Posterior}

 Draws from the posterior distribution of the sum-of-trees models are generated using Markov chain Monte Carlo (MCMC).
 The parameters of the conditional distributions for $Y_j, Z_j, W_j, R_j$, and $S_j$ are assumed independent and thus their posteriors can be sampled simultaneously.
-We use default priors based on the R package \textit{bartMachine} on all of the parameters of the sum-of-trees model, that is, on the tree structure, the terminal node parameters, and the error variance.
+BART is implemented in the R package \textit{bartMachine} (\cite{kapelner2013bartmachine}) for continuous and binary responses.
+We use default priors on all of the parameters of the sum-of-trees model, that is, on the tree structure, the terminal node parameters, and the error variance.
 For details see \citeauthor{kapelner2013bartmachine} (\citeyear{kapelner2013bartmachine}).

-\section{Computation of the SACE}
+\subsection{Computation of the SACE}

-Here we present an algorithm for estimation of $\tau$ in [\ref{Tau.eq}] using the G-computation formula.
-Details of the algorthm can be found in the Web Appendix section A.3.
-The general approach is to specify models for the observed data as we did in Section 5 and then to use assumptions in Section 3 with embedded sensitivity parameters to identify the causal effect estimate as described in Section 4.
-The algorithm can be summarized in the following six steps: \begin{enumerate} \item Sample the observed data posteriors as described in Section 5. \item For each posterior sample of the parameters sample pseudo data $(\bar{y}^*_{j-1},\bar{w}^*_{j},\bar{r}_{j}^*,\bar{s}_{j}^*,x_0^*)$ of size $N^*$. \item Implement G-computation for $\bar{z}_j$, and similarly for $\bar{z}'_j$, using the pseudo data from Step 2 by computing $E[Y_j \mid \bar{y}_{j-1}, \bar{z}_j, \bar{w}_{j},\bar{r}_{j}, \bar{s}_j=1, x_0]$ and $\prod^j_{k=0} \Pr[S_{k}=1 \mid \bar{z}_{k}, \bar{w}_k,\bar{r}_k,\bar{y}_{k-1},\bar{S}_{k-1}=1, x_0]$. \item Implement Monte Carlo integration using the pseudo data to compute $\Pr[\bar{S}_{j}=1 \mid \bar{z}_j]$ and $E[Y_j, \bar{S}_j=1 \mid \bar{z}_j]$. \item Use the quantities in step (a)-(d) above to compute one posterior sample of $\tau$ as defined in [\ref{sace.eq}]-[\ref{weights}]. \item Repeat step 1 - 4 for each of the posterior sample of the parameters. \end{enumerate} In practice, a number of the initial posterior samples are discarded as burn-in.
+The algorithm for generating samples from the posterior distribution of $\tau$ in [\ref{Tau.eq}] using the G-computation formula is given in Table \ref{algorithm}.
+Details can be found in the Web Appendix section A.4.
+The algorithm provides the details of generating posterior samples of the causal quantities in Results 1 and 2 (from Section 4) using the posterior distribution of the observed data model parameters (Section 5.1) and the identifying restrictions with sensitivity parameters (Sections 3.1 and 3.2).
+Recall the expressions in Results 1 and 2 are a function of the observed data distribution and the sensitivity parameters.

+For implementation of the algorithm in practice, a number of the initial posterior samples are discarded as burn-in.
 Parallel computation can be implemented to speed up computations.
-For example, instead of running one long chain until convergence in Step $1$, it is possible to run multiple shorter chains in parallel.
+For example, instead of running one long chain in Step $1$, it is possible to run multiple shorter chains in parallel, although each chain still needs to converge.
 Also, Step $2$ may be divided into $k$ blocks of size $N^*/k$, and in Steps $3-4$ the parameters of interest are computed by combining the pseudo data from the $k$ blocks.
 We give further details on computation with Betula data in Section 7.3.